-3.1.27 trusted signalling certification authority (TSCA) [ITU-T Q.3057]: The trust anchor for verifying digital signatures using the trust anchor certification authority (CA) model.
+3.1.14 trusted signalling certification authority (TSCA) [ITU-T Q.3057]: The trust anchor for verifying digital signatures using the trust anchor certification authority (CA) model.

-3.1.30 fully qualified domain name (FQDN) [RFC 4703]: Network entity address indicator on Internet protocol interconnect.

-3.1.31 organization [ISO/IEC 6523-1]: unique framework of authority within which a person or persons act, or are designated to act, towards some purpose
+3.1.15 organization [ISO/IEC 6523-1]: unique framework of authority within which a person or persons act, or are designated to act, towards some purpose

-3.1.32 Registration authority [ITU-T X.509]: Those aspects of the responsibilities of a certification authority that are related to identification and authentication of the subject of a public-key certificate to be issued by that certification authority.
+3.1.15 Registration authority [ITU-T X.509]: Those aspects of the responsibilities of a certification authority that are related to identification and authentication of the subject of a public-key certificate to be issued by that certification authority.
 An RA may either be a separate entity or be an integrated part of the certification authority

-3.1.33 Trust anchor [ITU-T X.509]: An entity that is trusted by a relying party and used for validating public-key certificates.

-3.1.34 Certificate Signing Request (CSR) [IETF RFC 2986, PKCS #10]: A certificate signing request consists of a distinguished name, a public key, and optionally a set of attributes, collectively signed by the entity requesting certification.
+3.1.16 Certificate Signing Request (CSR) [IETF RFC 2986, PKCS #10]: A certificate signing request consists of a distinguished name, a public key, and optionally a set of attributes, collectively signed by the entity requesting certification.

 Terms defined in this Recommendation:

+3.2.1 TSCA-RA Identifier: The TSCA-RA Identifier is the unique code or Uniform Resource Identifier (URI) allocated under the Registration Authority to each Trusted Signalling Certification Authority acting as a Registration Authority (TSCA-RA).
+This identifier enables cross-reference between assignment data and Q.TSCA certificate or request elements.

+3.2.2 Assignment Record: The Assignment Record is the structured dataset held within the Registration Authority registry describing a TSCA-RA or Applicant, including eligibility attributes, jurisdictional information, contact references, and status metadata.
+Technical systems implementing Q.TSCA may reference the Assignment Record to ensure consistency of identifiers and information elements.

-3.2.1 Applicant: An entity (organization, individual, etc.) which requests the assignment of an identifier for an object (of interest) from a registration authority.
+3.2.3 Applicant: An entity (organization, individual, etc.) which requests the assignment of an identifier for an object (of interest) from a registration authority.

-3.2.2 Business entity: Any entity that is neither a Private Organization nor a Government Entity as defined herein.

 Note: Examples include general partnerships, unincorporated associations, and sole proprietorships., this term is defined based on [b-EV-Cert].

+Editor’s note: add definition for TSCA-RA and TSCA-CA

 Abbreviations and acronyms

 This Recommendation uses the following abbreviations and acronyms: